Archive for Uncategorized

 If you’re interested in the history and theory of corporations, take a look at a new research project I’ve started and find out how to join: The Society for the Arts of Corporation.

-I recently published a review of Steven Duncombe’s OpenUtopia, with some thoughts about MOOCs, in the current issue of Public Books.
+I recently published a review of Steven Duncombe’s OpenUtopia, with some thoughts about MOOCs, in Public Books.

 A new essay on Francis Bacon’s “political biology” has just appeared in JEMCS: on his approach to ideas about the “common” and the “collective,” on the definition of notions, axioms, and forms, and on induction as an experimental philosophy for concepts.
 For a special issue of the Journal for Early Modern Cultural Studies (JEMCS) on “Commons and Collectivities: Renaissance Political Ecologies,” ed.
 Emily Shortslef and Bryan Lowrance, 13.3 (Summer 2013): 7-32.
 With essays by Crystal Bartolovich, Drew Daniel, Steve Menz, and Emily Shortslef.